 The Sabae library in Japan has installed 131 beacons in two stories.
 This installation not only helps in locating books and aisles but also helps readers navigate through the library.

-3. An enriched experience of manuscript that can’t be touched –
+3. An enriched experience of a manuscript that can’t be touched –

 Give access to the entire document in digital format, when your patrons are near the glass case, displaying the rare and precious manuscript, that can’t be touched.
 The beacon notification could also link to an audio of expert analysis by the librarian.